HOOPS/Stream Technical Overview

 Representation of the HOOPS/3DGS 'shell' primitive is written out in a special tristripped format.
 This format is more compact than the normal shell format and is also faster to process when drawing for the first time.
 Because objects are stored in the file as tristrips, HOOPS does not need to re-tristrip the object when it is drawn for the first time, thereby speeding up the initial scene drawing.
 (Tristripping involves triangulation of the faces in a HOOPS shell, and then building up a list of optimal-length tristrips in order to maximize subsequent retraversal and redrawing of the geometry, particularly for OpenGL rendering.
 HOOPS internally generates optimum-length tristrips.)

-The following image depicts how the HOOPS/Stream Toolkit is used by the HOOPS Stream Control and Plug-In:
+The following image depicts how the HOOPS/Stream Toolkit is used by the Parasolid Part Viewer, as well as the HOOPS Stream Control and Plug-In:

 HOOPS 3D Stream Control - This is an ActiveX control which provides support for streaming in an HSF file from an URL, as well as functionality for viewing and manipulating HSF files.
 It can be reference in an .html page for viewing inside Internet Explorer, and can also be embedded into OLE compliant container applications such as the MS Office suite.